zotune/borderless-focus/README.md

 2. Download the `borderless-focus.ahk` script from this repository.
 3. Double-click the script to run it.

+## Setting Up Custom 21:9 Resolution on 32:9 Monitors

+To enable a custom 21:9 resolution (3440x1440) on your 32:9 monitor:

+1. Press Windows key + R, type "regedit", and press Enter
+2. Use "Edit - Find..." and search for "NV_Modes" key
+4. Add the following to the end of the existing value: "; 3440x1440x8,16,32,64=1F"
+5. Save and exit the Registry Editor
+6. Restart your computer or reload the graphics driver

+Note: You have to do this every time you upgrade your driver

+Now you can set your game to 3440x1440 windowed mode and enjoy 240Hz refresh rate.

 ## Important: Enable G-SYNC for Windowed and Full Screen Mode

 For the best experience with borderless windowed games, especially on ultrawide monitors, it's crucial to enable G-SYNC for both windowed and full screen modes: